raspberrypilearning/rpi-stress-buster-with-scratch/en/step_1.md

 title: What you will learn
 ---

-+ Learning objective 1
++ How to make a simple switch with jumper-leads
-+ Learning objective 2
++ How to use Scratch to detect physical inputs
-+ Learning objective 3
++ How to make your own button

 --- /collapse ---